 Today, more than twenty years later, these ideals are still the same.
-We strive to treat all our customers and all projects with a high level of care — whether we’re framing a child’s drawing, shadow boxing a signed jersey, or framing an original O’Keefe painting, we treat the people and the work the same.
+We strive to provide all our customers and all projects with the highest level of service — whether we’re framing a child’s drawing, shadow boxing a signed jersey, or framing an original O’Keefe painting, we treat each person and each project with the utmost care.

 — John McQueary II